 Consult with a Licensed Attorney for Legal Advice

 Depending on the nature of the estate, you may want to consult with a licensed attorney for some preliminary legal advice.
 However, this doesn’t mean you need to hire an attorney to probate the estate or probate a will.
 You just may need clarification on the law and its applicability to your situation that an attorney can give you during a consultation.
 Find an attorney that offers free consultations.
 Ask the attorney if he/she will charge you to review your legal issue and how much it will cost.
 Sometimes it may be wiser not to share that you are considering representing yourself.
 Some attorneys will offer little direction or advice to an person whom they know has no intent on hiring them.

 File Your Initial California Probate Forms

 At A People’s Choice, we can help draft and file all the California probate forms and probate documents.
 We can help you save hundreds and even thousands of dollars by preparing your probate documents instead of hiring an expensive attorney to do it for you.
-You will need to complete the following forms prior to filing your petition for probate:
+You will need to complete the following forms before filing your petition for probate: